Institute of the Peoples of the North: History

-An intensive and systematic publishing campaign was launched immediately after the alphabet had been formally approved.
+A publishing campaign was launched after the alphabet had been formally approved.
 From 1939 to 1949, approximately 300 experts were employed by the institute.

 The finalisation of principles for creation of a literary public institution for the peoples of the north came at the first pan-Russian conference.
 Delegates to the conference (which was held at the INS in Leningrad) were representatives for Narkompros, Komitet Severa v/Presidium VCIK, CK Novogo Alfavita SSSR i RSFSR, and the publisher Učpedgiz.
 In the work conducted at the conference, there were participants from the national northern okrugs, for the local Northern Committees, for CK VLKSM, for the soviet Academy of Sciences, for the Historical-linguistic institute in Leningrad, and for the Northern department at the Leningrad Herzen Pedagogical Institute.
 The preparation work was done at INS.

 The conference decided to create orthographies for a total of 16 languages and to have books available for the 15th anniversary of the revolution: